osho81/fruitful/README.md

 Made by vanilla javascript - no library or framework used for mobile-friendly design.
 Purpose was to strengthen javascript skills.

-Basic boilerplate is from https://github.com/kubowania/candy-crush
+Starting basic boilerplate is from https://github.com/kubowania/candy-crush